 I can’t find a database when searching.

 If a specific database does not appear during search, please make sure you have connected it with Notion2Sheets.
-Once shared give it a couple of minutes before searching again as the Notion API takes some time to index it in the results.
+Once connected give it a couple of minutes before searching again as the Notion API takes some time to index it in the results.

 My roll-up properties are missing.

 Depending on how your roll ups are configured, the results would not appear in Notion API if you have multiple relations nested from other databases.
 Right now roll ups and relations can only go one level deep.
 If those values rely on other values (for example, the relation you are mapping to requires values from another database as well), then those values would not appear.